 How to be Involved in NHA

-Committees and Councils of the National Hydropower Association
+Committees, Councils, and Roundtables of the National Hydropower Association

-The Committees and Councils of NHA serve as the association's vehicle for industry engagement.
+The Committees, Councils, and Roundtables of NHA serve as the association's vehicle for industry engagement.
 Employees of NHA member organizations can participate in any of these forums.

 About Committees: